-Ticks bring many dangers to dogs including
+Ticks bring many dangers to dogs, including

 Ticks carry a number of diseases.
 One of the most common is Lyme disease.
-Lyme disease comes from a tick attaching itself to an animal that is already infected with the disease and then carrying it onto a dog.
+Lyme disease comes from a tick attaching itself to an animal already infected with the disease and then carrying it onto a dog.
 Symptoms of Lyme disease are a rash where the tick bite occurred.
-The rash will increase in size, and then you will notice a whole host of possible symptoms of the disease.
+The inflammation will increase in size, and then you will notice a whole host of possible symptoms of the disease.

 Babesiosis is something that many have not heard of.
 We all know that ticks are parasites themselves, but babesiosis is minute compared to the size of a common tick.
-They are a parasite that is carried by the tick and affects the red blood cells in dogs.
+They are a parasite carried by the tick and affects the red blood cells in dogs.

 Like the previous diseases discussed, symptoms that this parasite has infected your beloved dog can include weight loss, muscle spasms, anaemia, jaundice, and affect the respiratory system.